stelega/IMN/README.md

-'Numerical Methods for Engineers' exercises from my fourth semester of Applied Computer Science at the AGH University of Science and Technology.
+'Numerical Methods for Engineers' exercises from my fifth semester of Applied Computer Science at the AGH University of Science and Technology.